duerrfk/ecdh-curve25519-mobile/README.md

 Two steps are required to compile ECDH-Curve25519-Mobile: compiling the native library and compiling the Java class calling the native library.

-In order to comile the native libarry, you need to install the Android [NDK](https://developer.android.com/ndk/index.html) first.
+In order to comile the native libary, you need to install the Android [NDK](https://developer.android.com/ndk/index.html) first.

 Then, go to folder `src/jni` and type the following command (note that in order for the NDK to work, all sources must be in a folder named `jni`):